jurtasun/rcds_nextflow_intro/chapter1/README.md

 This is a very minimal process definition that just contains an `output` definition and the `script` to execute.

-The `output` definition includes the `path` qualifier, which tells Nextflow this should be handled as a path (includes both directory paths and files).
+The `output` definition includes the `path` identifier, which tells Nextflow this should be handled as a path (includes both directory paths and files).
 Another common qualifier is `val`, which we will use later in the example.

-As a note, the output definition does not *determine* what output will be created.
-It simply *declares* what is the expected output, so that Nextflow can look for it once execution is complete.
-This is necessary for verifying that the command was executed successfully and for passing the output to downstream processes if needed.
-Output produced that doesn't match what is declared in the output block will not be passed to downstream processes.

 Keep in mind that this is just an example, and we hardcoded the output filename in two separate places (the script and the output blocks).
 If we change one but not the other, the script will break.
 Later, you'll learn how to use variables to avoid this problem.

-In a real-world pipeline, a process usually contains additional blocks such as directives and inputs, which we'll introduce in a little bit.
+In a real-world pipeline, a process usually contains additional blocks such as directives and inputs, which we'll introduce later as well.

 #### 1.2.
 The `workflow` definition